Doraemon-00/Traffic_Flow_Prediction_ESN/README.md

 # Traffic Flow Prediction Using Echo State Networks (ESNs)

-This repository is part of a dissertation project exploring Echo State Network (ESN) architectures for predicting traffic flow patterns.
-Starting with a basic ESN, this project aims to evolve into more complex models, such as stacked and SpaRCe ESNs, to capture the complex temporal dynamics inherent in traffic data.
+This repository is part of a dissertation project exploring Echo State Networks (ESNs) for traffic flow prediction.
+The project begins with a basic ESN, followed by Hierarchical ESN (HESN) and HESN with Sparse Learning (HESN-SL) to improve model performance and computational efficiency.

 ## Project Structure